osurdml/platypus_documentation/source/software.rst

 First make sure you have successfully turned on the boat, connected the phone, and are able to get GPS, following the procedure for boat startup:

-Plug in the battery, minimum voltage is 9V
+1. Plug in the battery, minimum voltage is 9V

-Press the white button

-There has to be a plane connection for esc beeps

-Start App
+2. Press the white button, the some lights should turn on and the board will beep a couple of times

+3. Ensure phone is connected to correct wifi network, then start ``OSU Lutra`` app

-Click "off" which turns it "on"
+4. Click "off" which turns it "on"

-Note phone UDP: 10.214.152.186:11411 (this IP corresponds to the robotics network, the IP will vary depending upon the shared network)
+5. Note phone UDP: 10.214.152.186:11411 (this IP corresponds to the robotics network, the IP will vary depending upon the shared network)

-Test thrust with debug button and thrust slider
+6. Test thrust with debug button and thrust slider

-Test GPS lock by operating Google Maps
+7. Test GPS lock by operating Google Maps

-Close up electronics Bay – get ready for deployment
+8. Close up electronics Bay – get ready for deployment

-Also, make sure both the phone and the computer are connected to the same network.

 Launching the Sami-Crw software and Connecting the Boat
 --------------------------------------------------------

-NOTE: When running the software from Netbeans for the first time, you will be prompted to select a .drm file.
+.. note:: When running the software from Netbeans for the first time, you will be prompted to select a .drm file.
 By default this .drm file is located in the sami-crw/plans folder.
 Navigate to this folder and select the .drm file.

-NOTE: Again when running the software for the first time if the OperatorInteractionFrame does not load initially, in the Mission Monitor window, select Load Domain.
+.. note:: Again when running the software for the first time if the OperatorInteractionFrame does not load initially, in the Mission Monitor window, select Load Domain.
 You will be prompted to select a .dcf file.
 Navigate to sami-crw/config and select the current version’s crw.dcf file.

 Once the software is launched from Netbeans, you should see 8 frames open.
 You can use the FrameManager to save the desired placement of these frames.
 The 8 frames are: OperatorInteractionFrame, MapFrame, AllocationFrame, CommFrame, Mission Monitor, Message Frame, InterruptFrame.